SesameLabs/sesame-coding-assignment/README.md

 **References**

-- Quest3 ([https://sesamelabs.xyz/sesame/quests/sesame-labs-coding-assignment/](https://sesamelabs.xyz/sesame/quests/sesame-labs-coding-assignment/)) can be used for reference for how the flow and the verification should work.
+- Our dummy quest ([https://sesamelabs.xyz/sesame/quests/sesame-labs-coding-assignment/](https://sesamelabs.xyz/sesame/quests/sesame-labs-coding-assignment/)) can be used for reference for how the flow and the verification should work.
 Feel free to use that as reference when designing your solution.

 **Directions**